domsekotill/docker-wordpress/doc/configuration.md

 **Required**: no\
 **Default**: /etc/wordpress/languages.txt

-The path to a file containing lines to append to [**LANGUAGES**](#languages).
+The path to a plain text file containing lines to append to [**LANGUAGES**](#languages).

 ### PLUGINS